perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

 ### Scratching Your Own Itch

 Some time ago I became intrigued with [Digest authentication](ftp://ftp.isi.edu/in-notes/rfc2617.txt), which uses the same general mechanism as the familiar Basic authentication scheme but offers significantly more password security without requiring an SSL connection.
-At the time it was really just an academic interest—while some browsers supported Digest authentication, many of the more popular ones did not.
+At the time it was really just an academic interestâ€”while some browsers supported Digest authentication, many of the more popular ones did not.
 Furthermore, even though the standard Apache distribution came with modules to support both Basic and Digest authentication, Apache (and thus mod\_perl) only offered an API for interacting with Basic authentication.
 If you wanted to use Digest authentication, flat files were the only password storage medium available.
 With both of these restrictions, it seemed impractical to deploy Digest authentication in all but the most limited circumstances.

 Fast forward two years.
 Practically all mainstream browsers now support Digest authentication, and my interest spawned what is now [Apache::AuthDigest]({{<mcpan "Apache::AuthDigest" >}}), a module that gives mod\_perl 1.0 developers an API for Digest authentication that is very similar to the Basic API that mod\_perl natively supports.
-The one lingering problem is probably not surprising—Microsoft Internet Explorer.
+The one lingering problem is probably not surprisingâ€”Microsoft Internet Explorer.
 As it turns out, using the Digest scheme with MSIE requires a fully RFC-compliant Digest implementation, and Apache::AuthDigest was patterned after Apache 1.3's `mod_digest.c`, which is sufficient for most browsers but not MSIE.

 In my mind, opening up Digest authentication through mod\_perl still needed work to be truly useful, namely full RFC compliance to support MSIE.
 Wading through RFCs is not how I like to spend my spare time, so I started searching for a shortcut.
 Because Apache 2.0 did away with `mod_digest.c` and replaced it with the fully compliant `mod_auth_digest.c`, I was convinced that there was something in Apache 2.0 I could use to make my life easier.
 In Apache 2.1, the development version of the next generation Apache server, I found what I was looking for.

 In this article, we're going to examine a mod\_perl module that provides Perl support for the new authentication provider hooks in Apache 2.1.
 These authentication providers make writing Basic authentication handlers easier than it has been in the past.
 At the same time, the new provider mechanism opens up Digest authentication to the masses, making the Digest scheme a real possibility for filling your dynamic authentication needs.
 While the material is somewhat dense, the techniques we will be looking at are some of the most interesting and powerful in the mod\_perl arsenal.
 Buckle up.

 To follow along with [the code](http://www.modperlcookbook.org/~geoff/perl.com/Apache-AuthenHook-2.00_01.tar.gz) in this article, you will need at least mod\_perl version 1.99\_10, which is currently only available from CVS.
 You will also need [Apache 2.1](http://httpd.apache.org/dev/), which is also only available from CVS.
 Instructions for obtaining the sources for both can be found [here](http://perl.apache.org/docs/2.0/user/install/install.html#Getting_Bleeding_Edge_CVS_Sources).
-When compiling Apache, keep in mind that the code presented here only works under the [prefork MPM](http://httpd.apache.org/docs-2.0/mpm.html) — making it thread-safe is the next step in the adventure.
+When compiling Apache, keep in mind that the code presented here only works under the [prefork MPM](http://httpd.apache.org/docs-2.0/mpm.html) â€” making it thread-safe is the next step in the adventure.

 ### Authentication Basics